 - Potential for economic and social impact beyond the academic community

-- Fit to scope of the BBR Fund
+- Fit to the scope of the call

-To allow for a more nuanced assessment of, and tensioning between, new and existing resources, the following assessment criteria will look at plans, potential and promise for new resources, while existing resources will be assessed on presented evidence and previous performance:
+To allow for a more nuanced assessment between, new and existing resources, the following assessment criteria will look at plans, potential and promise for new resources, while existing resources will be assessed on presented evidence and previous performance:

 - Quality of the overall arrangements for resource management, advisory functions, as well as user access and engagement

-- Need / demand and potential benefit to the UK research community
+- Need / demand and potential benefit to the UK academic research community

-For enquiries relating to the call please email: firstname.lastname@example.org
+For enquires relating to the call please email: email@example.com